drodil/backstage-plugin-qeta/README.md

 updated to 3.10.0 or later, please update to 3.13.0 or later to get back to MUI4.
 See also the related [issue](https://github.com/drodil/backstage-plugin-qeta/issues/244).

+**IMPORTANT**: From version 3.22.0 forward, Backstage 1.36.0 or later is required.
+This is due to change in permission integration router moving to use `permissionsRegistryService`.
+If you try to run this plugin with older Backstage version, an error is logged and permissions will be disabled.

 ## Examples

 Home page: